 The heartbeat of the region is located right in the heart of the corridor geographically.
 Gruene, Texas, featuring Texas’ oldest dancehall.
 You couldn’t find a more Texan town than Gruene.
 Gruene’s slogan is “Gently Resisting Change”.
 That’s a honorable goal, but a tall order for a town that attracts countless tourists from throughout Texas and beyond all wanting just a taste of its unique charm to bring back home with them.
 This town is as special as they come in Texas and is a must see for any visitor to the region.

-Central Texas has many more communities to cherish.
+The Texas Hill Country has many more communities to cherish.
 From recreational activities in Canyon Lake, shopping in Wimberley, to industry in Seguin, this region has it all…..The only thing missing is YOU!

 If you would like further information about relocating to Texas or investing in this growing and diverse economy, Red Mansions Realty is here for you.
 Please contact Ted Omohundro at (830) 708-7710.